will-gibson/html-templates/README.md

 # HTML Templates

-> Responsive email templates that allow for quick customization of email campaigns.
+> Responsive code snippets that allow for expanded functionality of WordPress websites.

-* Click on each file to view the whole template, including code, explanation and function.
+* Click on each file to view the whole snippet, including code, explanation and function.
-* If you find a problem with a specific template, please [email me](mailto:info@willgibson.net).
+* If you find a problem with a specific snippet, please [email me](mailto:info@willgibson.net).
 * Consider leaving a star if you find a project helpful!

 Thanks!